dschnare/Protocol-Kit/README.md

 ## Reference

-    protocolKit(description)
+    protocolKit(protocolDescriptor)
     protocolKit.from(object)

-    protocol.describe()
+    protocol.descriptor()
     protocol.describes(object)

-## Supported Types
+## Rules

-When creating a protocol you must describe the protocol using a protocol description object.
-This object has all the properties you would like an object to have in order to adhere to the protocol.
+When creating a protocol you must describe the protocol using a protocol descriptor object.
+This object has all the rules you would like an object to have in order to adhere to the protocol.

+Each rule in a protocol descriptor may can describe a property or a custom descriptor rule.
+All custom descriptor rules must start with '@', all other descriptor rules are property rules.
-Each property in a protocol description can be one of the following types (the meaning follows each type):
+Property rules can be one of the following values:

     'null' = This property must be null
     'string' = This property must either be a string literal or a String object